 - Member of the Board of Directors of the American Association of Teachers of Spanish and Portuguese (AATSP).

-- Vice-president of the Downstate Illinois Chapter of the American Association of Teachers of Spanish and Portuguese (AATSP).
+- President of the Downstate Illinois Chapter of the American Association of Teachers of Spanish and Portuguese (AATSP).

 - Editorial Board member for FLTMAG, a publication by the International Association of Language Learning Technology (IALLT).